-- (1) Annual compliance reviews are performed and include the collection of data relating to compliance with administrative rules and contractual agreements. - (2) Statistical reports are submitted by the vendor on a semi-annual basis which include various demographic information and income and expense reports, including match dollars. - (3) The vendor is required to maintain timely and accurate data entry in the New Hampshire Homeless Management Information System, which is the primary reporting tool for outcomes and activities of shelter and housing programs funded through these contracts.
+- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information, as well as income and expense reports, to include match dollars. - Data entry into the New Hampshire Homeless Management Information System, which is the primary reporting tool for outcomes and activities of shelter and housing programs.

-As referenced in Exhibit C-1 of this contract, the parties have the option to extend contract services for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Executive Council approval.
+As referenced in Exhibit C-1, Revisions to Standard Contract Language, Section 2., Renewal., of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+The Department is exercising its option to renew services for four (4) months of the two (2) years available.